 We continue to execute against our long-term balanced growth strategy, which we define as the expansion of earnings at a faster rate than our revenue growth, supported by a less-leveraged and return-driven capital structure.
-This strategy provides us with the flexibility to return more capital to investors or increase investment in land and other operating assets in response to changing market conditions.
-By carefully managing our investment in land, our debt reduction targets can be achieved while also maintaining focus on other investment opportunities.
+This strategy provides us with flexibility to increase return on capital, reduce leverage, or increase investment in land and other operating assets in response to changing market conditions.

 We remain committed to this balanced growth strategy, which is designed to increase shareholder value by improving our return on assets while reducing operational risk and debt.
-Aligned with this longer-term strategy, we have several objectives for fiscal 2020, including increasing EBITDA, improving balance sheet efficiency, and reducing leverage.
+Aligned with this long-term strategy, our specific objectives include increasing EBITDA, improving balance sheet efficiency, and reducing leverage.

-We achieved our debt reduction objective in fiscal 2019 while also repurchasing common shares.
-We repurchased \$51.3 million of debt and \$34.6 million of outstanding common stock during fiscal 2019.
-We expect to reduce more outstanding debt by the end of fiscal 2020 than we did in fiscal 2019, with a goal of having less than \$1.0 billion of outstanding debt over time.
-As of September 30, 2019, we had outstanding debt of \$1.2 billion.
+We repaid \$50.0 million of our Senior Unsecured Term Loan and repurchased \$3.3 million of outstanding common stock during fiscal 2020.
+Over the past five years, we repaid a total of \$442.3 million of debt.
+We expect to reduce more outstanding debt over time with a goal of having less than \$1.0 billion of outstanding debt.
+As of September 30, 2020, we had outstanding debt of \$1.1 billion.